zirkeldesign/laravel-mpdf/README.md

-# Laravel Mpdf: Using Mpdf in Laravel 5 for generate Pdfs
+# Laravel mPDF: Using mPDF in Laravel >= 5.x for generate Pdfs

 > Easily generate PDF documents from HTML right inside of Laravel using this mpdf wrapper.